We choose to go to the Moon: Background

 Kennedy stood before Congress on May 25, 1961, and proposed that the US "should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth."
-The proposal did not initially have widespread support; an April 1961 Gallup Poll indicated that 58 percent of Americans were opposed to it.
+The proposal did not initially have widespread support; a May 1961 Gallup Poll indicated that 58 percent of Americans were opposed to it.

 Kennedy's goal provided a specific direction to NASA's Apollo program, which required expansion of NASA's Space Task Group into the Manned Spacecraft Center.
 Houston, Texas, was chosen as the site for the new center, and the Humble Oil and Refining Company donated the land in 1961 through Rice University as an intermediary.
 Kennedy took a two-day visit in September 1962 to the new facility.
 He was escorted by Mercury Seven astronauts Scott Carpenter and John Glenn, and shown models of the Gemini and Apollo spacecraft.
 Kennedy also viewed Friendship 7, the Mercury spacecraft in which Glenn had made America's first orbital flight.
 He took advantage of the opportunity to deliver a speech to drum up support for the nation's space effort.
 Initial drafts of the speech were written by Ted Sorensen, with changes by Kennedy.